reem777KSU/td_dataset/README.md

 [auxillary tables](#auxillary-tables) imported from `<repo dir>/generated_tables/<TABLE_NAME>[-<part>_of_<parts>].csv`.

-## Label Glossary
+## Glossary
 The names of many table and column names include labels that classify the data that they describe.
-Below is a list of reoccurring labels and their
+There are also terms used in this document that have precise meaning.
+Below is a list of such reoccurring labels and terms, along with their definitions:
-definitions:
 ### Author
 "Author" refers to the author of a git commit (`AUTHOR` field of `GIT_COMMITS`, as opposed to the person who committed the code on behalf of the original